List of Coronation Street characters introduced in 2014: Luke Britton

 Luke Britton, played by Dean Fagan, made his first screen appearance on 3 March 2014.
 The character and casting was announced on 1 December 2013.
 Luke is the brother of established character Steph Britton (Tisha Merry) and was introduced as a replacement for Tommy Duckworth, after Chris Fountain was fired from the show for posting inappropriate videos online.
 Billed as "hunky", Luke is a mechanic, who finds employment at Kevin Webster's (Michael Le Vell) garage.
 His sister gets him the job after hearing about the open position.
 Colin Daniels from Digital Spy reported that Steph is "very protective" of Luke.
 During his review of the upcoming soap characters, Jon Horsley from Yahoo!
 TV said viewers should be excited for Luke's arrival, saying "Well, he's hunky, handy with a spanner and sure to stir things up.
 Let's just hope he doesn't start any online rapping."

 Luke first arrives in Weatherfield to help his sister, Steph, move into the flat that was previously owned by her best friend Tina McIntyre (Michelle Keegan).
-Later, he starts work at the garage.
-Luke soon comforts Steph over Tina's death, with the help from her close friend Katy Armstrong (Georgia May Foote).
-He and Carla Connor (Alison King) get drunk and go back to her flat.
-She makes it clear she wants to sleep with him but he leaves as he does not want to take advantage.
-He later offers to have a word with Nick Tilsley (Ben Price) after he is nasty to Steph.
-He then begins a romantic relationship with Maria Connor (Samia Ghadie) but this comes to an end when, unknown to him, she sleeps with Aidan Connor (Shayne Ward).
-He begins seeing Tracy Barlow (Kate Ford).
-After he breaks up with Tracy, he begins a relationship with Alya Nazir (Sair Khan).
+Later, he started work at the garage.
+Luke soon comforted Steph over Tina's death, with the help from her close friend Katy Armstrong (Georgia May Foote).
+He and Carla Connor (Alison King) got drunk and went back to her flat together but he left, not wanting to take advantage of her.
+He later offered to have a word with Nick Tilsley (Ben Price) after he was nasty to Steph.
+He was in a romantic relationship with Maria Connor (Samia Ghadie) which came to an end when, unknown to him, she slept with Aidan Connor (Shayne Ward).
+He also had romantic relationships with Tracy Barlow (Kate Ford) and Alya Nazir (Sair Khan).